 Guide to Streaming and Retrieving cNFT Events

-On Solana, Compressed NFTs (cNFTs) differ from traditional NFTs in a crucial way:
+On Solana, differ from traditional NFTs in a crucial way:

 Traditional NFTs each have their own mint address and token account.